7 Reasons Why Your Home Always Feels Cold in Winter

 You Need to Replace Your Air Filters or Keep Up With Maintenance

-To ensure the longevity and effectiveness of your heating system, following regular maintenance procedures is extremely important.
+Regular maintenance procedures are essential to ensure the longevity and effectiveness of your heating system.

 Homeowners often forget to replace air filters in their heating units.
 If these filters are not regularly replaced, your system can get clogged with dust, debris, and allergens.

-Not only are these substances bad for your health, but they can also cause strain on your heating system.
-Your furnace will struggle to circulate air and to keep your house warm.
+Not only are these substances harmful to your health, but they can also cause strain on your heating system.
+Your furnace will struggle to circulate air and keep your house warm.

-In addition to replacing the filter, your furnace needs to be regularly cleaned and inspected inside and out for optimum performance.
+In addition to replacing the filter, your furnace must be regularly cleaned and inspected inside and out for optimum performance.

 Is It Easy to Replace Filters for Your Heating System?

-Air filters are easy to change and require replacing every 90 days or so.
+Air filters are easy to change and require replacing every 90 days.

-Once you find the right-sized filter for your unit, keep a few extras in stock so you are ready for the next replacement.
+Once you find the right-sized filter for your unit, keep a few extras in stock to prepare you for the next replacement.

-Purchasing air filters on a subscription basis can also help remind you when it's time to change them.
+Purchasing air filters on a subscription basis can also help remind you when to change them.

 Experts also suggest an annual furnace service check by a trained professional.